 Isabel Armas is a former Fulbright and Stevenson scholar who obtained her MSc in Plant Biology from Rutgers University (2015) and her MSc in Biotechnology from the University of Edinburgh (2012).
-She became a screens-to-nature workshop training leader in 2014 while she was conducting graduate research, and has taught field extraction and bioactivity assessment of plants used in Cuban traditional herbal medicine.
-She currently provides scientific, logistics and communications assistance for different GIBEX programs, and is helping in the establishment of a pioneering research collaboration network between USA and Cuban institutions.
+She became a Screens-to-Nature workshop training leader in 2014 while she was conducting graduate research, and has taught field extraction and bioactivity assessment of plants used in Cuban traditional herbal medicine.
+She has helped in the establishment of a pioneering research collaboration network between USA and Cuban institutions, and currently provides scientific, logistics and communications assistance for different GIBEX programs.

-Isabel also has strong applied research experience on crop improvement, functional foods and natural product chemistry.
-Her graduate work on the nutritional enhancement of lettuce for the prevention of metabolic syndrome produced a super high antioxidant non-GMO variety which is planned for market launch in the near future.
-She is currently coordinating international research projects for the development of improved non-GMO watermelon, zucchini and bean varieties.
+Isabel also has strong applied research experience on crop improvement, functional foods, and natural product chemistry.
+Her graduate work on the nutritional enhancement of lettuce for the prevention of metabolic syndrome produced a super high antioxidant non-GMO variety, currently commercially available in some parts of the USA.
+She has served as coordinator for international research projects aiming to develop new varieties of watermelon, zucchini, and bean.
 She is also an experienced English-Spanish translator and interpreter.
-Her professional interests include botanicals for human health, food security, international development projects and science outreach.
+Her professional interests include botanicals for human health, food security, biodiversity conservation, international development, and science outreach.

 Sarah A. Skubel